mcneel/computeclient_js/docs/Curve.rst

    Calculates 3d points on a curve where the linear distance between the points is equal.

-   :param float distance: The distance betwen division points.
+   :param float distance: The distance between division points.
    :param bool multiple: (default False) If True, all parameters are expected as lists of equal length and input will be batch processed

    :return: An array of equidistant points, or None on error.